 Hi.
 I am a philosophy professor at the University of Iowa.
 My research and teaching interests include the history of the mind-body problem, the methods of rationalism, free will and determinism, agency, and existentialism.
 I recently completed a book-length study of the philosophy of the 17th-Century philosopher and scientist, Margaret Cavendish.
 She defends the view that the bodies that surround us, and the bodies that compose us, are sophisticated and intelligent.
 Then she proceeds to develop a number of compelling theses about freedom, agency, and obligation.
 I am continuing to work on Cavendish and on related issues in Spinoza's monism and pan-psychism.

-David has worked hard to help graduate students keep the Iowa Philosophy Lyceum funded.
-His support has been vital to keeping the Lyceum going each year, and his assistance was vital in making the 2020 Philosophy Lyceum possible, during the COVID-19 pandemic.
+David has worked hard to help graduate students keep the Iowa Lyceum funded.
+His support has been vital to keeping the Lyceum going each year, and his assistance was vital in making the 2020 Lyceum possible, during the COVID-19 pandemic.

 David's departmental page can be found here.